AdonisEnProvence/Darkly/i_am_admin_cookie_breach/Ressources/Explanation.md

 ### HttpOnly attribute

-Using `HttpOnly` attribute will prevent `JavaScript` access to the cookie, as for example during an XSS attack.
-Only server can read and modify the cookie.
+Using `HttpOnly` attribute will prevent `JavaScript` script to access the cookie, as for example during an XSS attack.
+Only the server can read and modify the cookie.

 ```txt
 Set-Cookie: products=[1,2,3]; HttpOnly